 - Allow them to respond with further questions, comments, or concerns.

-The longer you wait to respond to a customer complaint, the more likely it is that they will take that complaint to a public platform where other consumers can form opinions about your company based on it.
-It's best to tackle the problem within the hour.
-This will likely keep the conversation over email.
+The longer you wait to respond to a customer complaint, the more likely they will take that complaint to a public platform where other consumers can form opinions about your company.

 2. Apologize for their negative experience.

 The first line in your response should be a genuine apology.